 The Comprehensive Metabolic Panel (CMP 14): This test is used in the evaluation of organ function and checks for conditions such as diabetes, liver disease, and kidney disease.
 The CMP may also be ordered to monitor conditions, such as hypertension, and to monitor patients taking medications for any kidney- or liver-related side effects.
 If a doctor is interested in following two or more individual CMP components, they may order the entire CMP because it offers more information and can give a more thorough assessment.

-The Lipid Panel w/ Total Cholestrol: This test is used to guide practitioners regarding what treatment is best for patients who have borderline or high risk of heart disease.
+The Lipid Panel w/ Total Cholesterol: This test is used to guide practitioners regarding what treatment is best for patients who have borderline or high risk of heart disease.
 HDL particles are involved in the process of removing excess cholesterol and transporting it to the liver for removal.
-LDL particles deposits extra cholesterol in the walls of blood vessels.
+LDL particles deposit extra cholesterol in the walls of blood vessels.
 Because of this, HDL particles are known as “good cholesterol” and LDL particles are known as “bad cholesterol.”

 HNK1 (CD57) Profile: This test is used Monitor the CD57 lymphocyte subset in patients with chronic Lyme disease